WiFi DIY Hidden Camera Kit – build your own covert camera

 WiFi DIY Hidden Camera Kit – build your own covert camera Information

-This hidden camera DIY kit allows you to build your own hidden spy camera into any item you choose.
+This hidden wifi spy camera DIY kit allows you to build your own hidden spy camera into any item you choose.
 This DIY covert camera system features WiFi so you can view the live video footage from your camera via your mobile phone or tablet.
 The DIY system includes the camera lens, WiFi module & antenna, rechargeable 5000mA battery with mini USB charging port, micro SD card slot and an on/off switch.

-There are many different objects or items that you could turn into a covert camera, providing the kit will fit inside and you can make a hole for the lens to "see out" you're pretty much home and dry!
+There are many different objects or items that you could turn into a spy camera, providing the kit will fit inside and you can make a hole for the lens to "see out" you're pretty much home and dry!

 The system records to micro SD card (not supplied) and maximum capacity of 128G can be used.
 Click here to see our range of micro SD cards.

 Via the HDSmartIPC app you can set up motion detection recording or start & stop recording manually if you're watching live.
 The app also allows you take a snapshot/photo, change the video quality, switch audio on & off, reverse the lens view, set the time & date etc - these are just some of the features available at the touch of your mobile phone or tablet screen.

 How long will the battery last?

 Remember you can also power the camera directly via USB or from the main power adaptor supplied for unlimited running time.

 How do I charge the battery for the DIY covert camera?